SQream/sqream_docs/operational_guides/saved_queries.rst

 Prepared Statements
 ====================

 Prepared statements, also known as parameterized queries, enable the usage of parameters which may be replaced by actual values when executing the query.
-They are are created and managed in application code, primarily to optimize query execution, enhance security, and allow for the reuse of query templates with different parameter values.
+They are created and managed in application code, primarily to optimize query execution, enhance security, and allow for the reuse of query templates with different parameter values.

 Saving a Prepared Statement
 ----------------------------